MoonRaccoon/reactnd-project-readable-starter/README.md

     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use npm start to launch the front-end
+* In another terminal window, use npm install and start to launch the front-end
     - `cd frontend`
+    - `npm install`
     - `npm start`

 Then, in your browser, got to localhost:3000.